On regular hypergraphs of high girth: Upper and lower bounds

+where $C$ is an absolute constant --- i.e., tower-type dependence upon $g$.
+We now proceed to obtain an upper bound which is exponential in $g$.

-Consider a $d$-regular graph with girth at least $g$, with the smallest possible number of vertices.
+Consider a $d$-regular graph with girth at least $g$, with the smallest possible number of vertices subject to these conditions.
 Erd\H{o}s and Sachs \cite{erdossachs} proved that the diameter of such a graph is at most $g$.
 But a $d$-regular graph with diameter $D$ has at most

 vertices (since this is an upper bound on the number of vertices in a ball of radius $D$).
-This yielded the upper bound (\ref{eq:erdos-sachs}) on the number of vertices in a vertex-minimal $d$-regular graph of girth at least $g$.
+This yielded the upper bound (\ref{eq:erdos-sachs}) on the number of vertices in a $d$-regular graph of girth at least $g$ and minimal order.

 We need an analogue of the Erd\H{o}s-Sachs argument for hypergraphs.